tparker1/cs185c_fall2024/Project/README.md

 There notebook provided for analysis is `notebooks/Visualizing Model Runs.ipynb`

 ### Visualizing Model Results and Answering the Science Question
 This notebook is provided to generate visualizations for temporal and spatial variation in the temperature and velocity fields for each resolution model.
-Here, I provide the main visualizations and provide a brief summary of the conclusion:
+Here, I provide the main visualizations (one image and two movies as Google Drive links) and provide a brief summary of the conclusion:

 [![Temperature Timeseries at a Point](https://drive.usercontent.google.com/download?id=1UxwiG6XX8usgCsUA_Sm4hAQowJrqHdNI)](https://drive.google.com/file/d/1UxwiG6XX8usgCsUA_Sm4hAQowJrqHdNI/view?usp=sharing)

 [![Temperature Field over Time](https://drive.usercontent.google.com/download?id=1zr9FYMXuDxE-CAzP7AkM0-7ktb5UQUrp)](https://drive.google.com/file/d/1zr9FYMXuDxE-CAzP7AkM0-7ktb5UQUrp/view?usp=sharing)

 [![Velocity Field over Time](https://drive.usercontent.google.com/download?id=16J5sD1K1fEmx-0LBqpOuZO9GcqcyHHr4)](https://drive.google.com/file/d/16J5sD1K1fEmx-0LBqpOuZO9GcqcyHHr4/view?usp=sharing)

 We conclude that the increased resolution decreases artifacting and noise, especially in the temperature fields near Antarctica, but does not completely resolve the issue.
+This is best seen in the Temperature Field over Time movie.
 Similarily, we see less noise in the velocity fields for the higher reolution, but the difference is less noticable than for the temperature.
-The temperature at a sinlg point through time varies slightly between the two resolutions, but overall shows the same trend.
+The temperature at a sinlge point through time varies slightly between the two resolutions, but overall shows the same trend.

-Next steps could include running the model at a finer resolution, and varying stability parameters.
+Next steps could include running the model at a finer resolution and varying stability parameters.